Pluggers by Rick McKee for September 13, 2021

 14. Img 3744

-cknoblo Premium Member over 2 years ago
+cknoblo Premium Member about 3 years ago

 I just converted to Quicken from an old Apple 2 program.
 It was a big job to set it up, but now I have better records, and easier entry.
 Balancing is easier too.
 I should have converted long ago, but until recently, Quicken did not do everything the old program did.
 I tried a few other, cheaper programs, but they were worse than doing it on paper.
 I used to have a way to print checks, but Quicken requires using their overpriced checks, so now I just avoid having to write checks.